rupl/chrisruppel.com/blog/_posts/2017-10-27-brave-payments.md

 For now, you can fill your wallet by turning some fiat (USD, EUR, etc) into a popular cryptocurrency, and then sending it to your Brave wallet.
 As of October 2017 any of the currencies on Coinbase can be used to fund your Brave wallet.
 Just open the browser preferences, go to Payments section, and start by clicking the orange _Add funds..._ button to see your options.

 Be aware that cryptocurrency requires some education to really grasp.
 There are many security and privacy issues that must be understood to protect your funds.
 Consider reading about them before converting a significant amount of money into digital currency.
 Converting a few bucks to try Brave Payments is not so risky, so if this is your first time buying don't overdo it.

-I'm definitely no expert, however I will mention one important thing that is easy to overlook, and that is the wallet backup option in the settings for Brave Payments.
-Be sure to securely backup your wallet seed.
-It should absolutely be encrypted before being backed up to a USB stick, the cloud, or wherever, because anyone with your seed can spend your money forever, and your only option to regain sole control of the wallet will be to make a new one with a new seed.

 Once you're up and running, come back to this page and re-read this article using Brave as your way of saying thanks 😊